JustinMountain/personal-blog/posts/blocking-ads-on-my-home-network.md

 Originally designed to work with the Raspberry Pi, Pi-hole is a DNS sinkhole that works by intercepting DNS requests and checking if they match a list of blacklisted domains.
 If the requested site is on the list, the Pi-hole returns null, effectively saying *'there's no website at that address.'* Pi-hole can do a bunch of other things like handle DHCP and create local DNS, but here I'll be focusing on setting it up as a DNS sinkhole.
 I'll be running Pi-hole in a [Docker container](/posts/running-docker-in-my-homelab) on [my repurposed laptop server](/posts/repurposing-an-old-laptop)

+> It's important to note that Pi-hole does not provide  network security.
+Network security is a job better suited for a Firewall or DMZ.

 ### 🥧 Installing Pi-hole